HDMS Justitia (1777): Fate

-The "Principal Officers and Commissioners of His Majesty's Navy" offered Justitia, of 74 guns and 1758 tons, was first advertised for sale and breaking up in July 1814.
+The "Principal Officers and Commissioners of His Majesty's Navy" first offered Justitia, of 74 guns and 1758 tons, for sale and breaking up in July 1814.
 The successful purchaser had to give a bond to complete the breaking up within one year.
 However she did not sell.

 In February 1817 the Navy used her for experiments with Robert Seppings diagonal braces.
 She was then broken up at Portsmouth in March 1817.